 I come across lots of articles, videos and podcasts that I think would be interesting topics for conversation class.
-Have a look at the list below and tell me if there is a topic that you want to talk about.
+Check out the list below and tell me if there is a topic that you want to talk about.

 Let's start with a series of videos about linguistics available on YouTube by archaeology student, Simon Roper.
 This is the first one I came across but I'm sure you'll find lots of them interesting - particularly as he spends a lot of time explaining the northern accent (an accent you're all slightly familiar with 😉).